Making disks available on your own machine

 Autofs

-Autofs can ensure that a directory is mounted as needed when accessing it, and then disconnected if it is not used for a period of time.
+Autofs can ensure that a directory is mounted as needed when it is accessed, and then dismounted if not used for a certain period of time.

 To install it, you need root access to the machine and the package